The Best USB-C Monitors For Macbook Pro And Windows Laptops (2023 Reviews)

 Samsung S27A800U Monitor Design

-In addition to USB-C (DisplayPort 1.2 Alternate Mode, PD up to 90W), you get HDMI 2.0, DisplayPort 1.2, a headphone jack and two USB 3.0 downstream ports.
+In addition to USB-C (DisplayPort 1.2 Alternate Mode, PD up to 90W), you get HDMI 2.0, DisplayPort 1.2, a headphone jack, dual integrated speakers and two USB 3.0 downstream ports.

-There’s also a version of this monitor with built-in speakers, the Samsung S27A800UN.
+There’s also a version of this monitor without built-in speakers, the Samsung S27A800U, but the model with speakers if often cheaper.

 Alternatives